ArminJo/Talkie/README.md

   - **ARM0** (but not tested) as found on the **SAMD**, **Teensy** and **Particle** boards.

 ## Hints
 - Connect the speaker to digital pin 3 and 11 of Arduino.
+They are enabled as non inverted and inverted outputs by default to increase volume for direct attached piezo or speaker.
 - As speaker I use the speakers from old earphones or headphones, which have ca. 32 Ohm, directly without a series resistor.
 The headphone speaker tend to be much louder, especially when they stay in their original housings.
 - The Library uses Timer 1 and Timer 2, so libraries like Tone, Servo, analogWrite(), and some other libraries cannot be used while speaking.
 - After a call to say... you can use tone() again.
 - To use Servo write() after a call to say... you must detach() and attach() the servo before first write() in order to initialize the timer again for Servo.
-- Porting to ATtinys is not possible, since they lack the hardware multiplication. ( Believe me, I tried it :-( )
+- Porting to ATtinys is not possible, since they lack the hardware multiplication. ( Believe me, I tried it! )

 ## Own vocabulary
 To create LPC data you can use [Qboxpro](http://ftp.whtech.com/pc%20utilities/qboxpro.zip), an unsupported old Windows application running under XP, which can produce Talkie compatible data streams.
 The missing BWCC.DLL (Borland Windows Custom Control Library) can be found e.g. [here](http://www.download-dll.com/dll-BWCC.dll.html).